pachyderm/pachyderm/SETUP.md

 ## Trouble Shooting

+### On first deployment of pachd, see CrashLoopBackoff errors

+This is usually normal.
+Until the rethink service comes up and the `pachd` pods can connect, they will crash and backoff.
+It usually takes about a minute for the cluster to come up.
+The first time may be longer since docker will need to download some new images.

+### Using a custom manifest you see out of date features

+It's likely that you need to update the `imagePullPolicy` field(s) for `pachyderm/pachd`.
+The new default is `Always` so if you're trying to use newly compiled versions, it will pull the version released on Docker Hub (almost certainly older than what is in the repo), so you should set it to `IfNotPresent`

 ### pachd or pachd-init crash loop with "error connecting to etcd"

 This error normally occurs due to Kubernetes services not function because the